![]() | ![]() | ![]() | ![]() | ![]() |

 Submit Your Comments Below for the Leadership Panel

-This year’s STAAR Conference hosted a groundbreaking Panel Discussion titled Mindful and Responsible Leadership in Animal Rehabilitation.
+STAAR 2025 Conference hosted a groundbreaking Panel Discussion titled Mindful and Responsible Leadership in Animal Rehabilitation.
 Sponsored by Paw Prosper, this important conversation brought together pioneering veterinarians, physical therapists, and educators to engage in an honest and long-overdue discussion about the future of integrative veterinary care.

 Panelists included: